-Irwin Mitchell’s Public Law & Human Rights team successfully challenged a local council’s refusal to provide housing for a disabled couple, who fled religious violence in their home country and faced homelessness in the UK.
+Irwin Mitchell’s Public Law & Human Rights solicitors successfully challenged a local council’s refusal to provide housing for a disabled couple, who fled religious violence in their home country and faced homelessness in the UK.

 Sheikh Hayat and Iffat Naureen were Ahmadi Muslims who had fled religious persecution in Pakistan and had come to the UK to seek refuge.
 Ms Naureen had significant mobility difficulties as a result of chronic arthritis and was only able to walk short distances unaided.

 Mr Hayat was registered blind and suffered from depression, asthma and a prostate problem.
 They sought asylum in the UK but their initial applications were rejected and as a result, they had their Home Office accommodation withdrawn.

 Facing homelessness, they were forced to rely on accommodation provided by the Boaz Trust, a charity serving destitute asylum seekers in Manchester.
 However, the extreme pressures on the charity’s resources meant that the accommodation was only available for a limited period and, given the couple’s disabilities, the accommodation was only suitable as a short term option.

 As a result of their asylum status, the couple were not allowed to work or to claim state benefits.
 They therefore had no option but to present themselves to their local social services department and to ask the local authority to provide accommodation in accordance with its duties to meet the needs of disabled people.

 Salford City Council’s social services department carried out an assessment, but concluded that the couple’s needs were not such that they called for accommodation to be provided.
 The couple therefore approached Irwin Mitchell’s Public Law & Human Rights team, who wrote to the Council challenging this refusal to provide accommodation.